Prospective Graduate Students

 - For an overview of these opportunities, visit Stanford's VPGE Fellowship Overview or the Financing Planning page on the Stanford Student Affairs site.

 Stanford EE students work hard, but they also have fun.
 In addition to campus activities, there are many student groups including some EE-specific organizations.

 - For student groups of interest to EE students, visit our Student Organizations page.

 - For general information about Stanford student organizations and resources, visit the Stanford Graduate Life Office site.

-- Other Stanford student resources: Educational Resources from Stanford Student Affairs, Student Activities and Leadership from Stanford Student Affairs, the Associated Students of Stanford University (ASSU), the Office of the Vice Provost of Graduate Education (VPGE).
+- Other Stanford student resources: Student Activities and Leadership from Stanford Student Affairs, the Associated Students of Stanford University (ASSU), the Office of the Vice Provost of Graduate Education (VPGE).